chrisbigler/D2LootSim/README.md

 ### New Progression Philosophy

-The **Edge of Fated** system introduces fundamental changes to how players progress:
+The **Edge of Fate** system introduces fundamental changes to how players progress:

 **Goals of System Tweaks:**
 - **Power Level** is no longer the sole focus for progression, but a driving force to access difficulty and loot tiers